-Craps is a fun, communal casino game where all players usually win or lose together.
-But while the majority of novices and experienced players alike tend to put their money on the Pass Line, a handful of craps fans dare to try something different and more complex such as the so-called multi-roll bets.
+Craps is a fun, social casino game in which all players usually win or lose together.
+While most novices and seasoned players alike tend to place their money on the Pass Line, a handful of craps fans dare to try something different and more complex: the so-called multi-roll bets.

-Indeed, there’s more to craps than the classic Pass and Don’t Pass bets, which revolve around the 7 and the craps numbers.
-Most casinos offer at least 30 types of bets and to make the most of their game, players should learn how to use them to improve their chances of winning.
-One category of bets are known as single-roll bets – they are the simplest and easiest to make since they are resolved within the next roll of the dice.
+Indeed, there’s more to craps than the classic Pass and Don’t Pass bets, which revolve around the number 7 and the craps numbers.
+Most casinos offer at least 30 types of bets, and to make the most of the game, players should learn how to use them to improve their chances of winning.
+One category of bets is known as single-roll bets – they are the simplest to place because they are resolved on the very next roll of the dice.

 Multi-roll bets, on the other hand, may take two or more rolls to win or lose.
-They are much more interesting but, at the same time, making them requires experience, more concentration, and deeper knowledge of the game.
+They are much more engaging, but placing them requires experience, heightened concentration, and a deeper knowledge of the game.

 Basics of the Multi-Roll Bets